-Following the Student's return to Hardin County from EXAMPLE 1, the ARC met to review the EXAMPLE 1 and BIP.
+Following the Student's return to Hardin County from the IEP and BIP.
 D8, TE 88-89.
-It appeared that the EXAMPLE 1 school had seen the same types of behavioral issues that had been seen previously in the Hardin County schools.
+It appeared that the school had seen the same types of behavioral issues that had been seen previously in the Hardin County schools.
 TE 90.
 On April 15, 2016, the ARC also did a new eligibility determination.
 Initial school disclosure at 222-265.